alospeaks/cisco-dc-automation/LabGuide/section-5-1-object.md

 ![nxrest-1](/images/nxrest-3.png)

-###Exercise 1
+### Exercise 1
-####Browsing the object store
+#### Browsing the object store
 *Make sure your switch has following feature enabled. `feature nxapi`.*

-Objects are stored in data store inside the switch.
-Data management engine (DME) is used to manipulate object inside the Data store.
+Objects are stored in object store inside the switch.
+Data management engine (DME) is used to manipulate object inside this object store.
 There is a northbound API that exposures switch features externally and also there is a southbound API that interacts with the physical hardware.
 Everything inside the switch is modeled inside this object store in a MIT.
 You can look at the objects stored in the data store and get their attributes using a inbuilt app on the switch called visore.

 1. Open up Chrome browser and  in the address field, point it to the url of your NXOSv switch.
     1. `http://<switchip>/visore.html`